josip-cesar/master-thesis/README.md

 ## Startup instructions
 ### 1. Download or Clone Repository
 Download or clone this repository to any folder on your machine.
-You can clone this repository by executing following instruction,
+You can clone this repository by executing following instruction:
 ```
 git clone https://github.com/josip-cesar/master-thesis.git
 ```